datadrivenenvirolab/ClimActor/README.md

 ## Frequently Asked Questions

-- I got an error while trying to install the package It is likely that the error is due to a missing package which is required for `ClimActor` but which you have not installed (especially if you are trying to install the vignette as well).
+- I got an error while trying to install the package

+It is likely that the error is due to a missing package which is required for `ClimActor` but which you have not installed (especially if you are trying to install the vignette as well).
 Try checking the `DESCRIPTION` file for a list of required packages.

 - Do I have to follow the order of functions described in the vignette/flow diagram?

-It is recommended that you follow of the order
+It is recommended that you follow of the order of the vignette/flow diagram as certain functions require outputs that would be created from previous functions.

+- Do I have to run all the functions within the package to clean my dataset?

+No - the functions are meant to be comprehensive and cover all key aspects of data cleaning while working with non-state climate actors.
+However, you may find that your dataset  have existing data which requires no cleaning, and thus will not require certain functions.

 ## Bug Reports / Requests
 Please file any bugs or requests for the package [here](https://github.com/datadrivenenvirolab/ClimActor/issues).